Caucasus campaign: 1917

 The Chief of Staff of the Armenian Corps was General Vickinski.
-The divisions, which comprised four regiments each, had also three regular and one depot regiment.
+The divisions, which comprised four regiments each, also had three regular and one depot regiment.
 Their total strength was 32,000 enlisted men.
 Besides these regular structures able men were also armed.
 A 40 to 50,000-strong force formed from this armed civilian population.
 In Baku alone, the Russian army left 160 cannons, 180 machine guns, and 160 million cartridges to the Armenians.

-On October 23, during the October Revolution, the Ottoman Third Army was protecting the 190 km area from the Munzur Mountains to the Black Sea with 66 battalions consisting of 30,000 combatants each, 177 machine guns, and 157 cannons.
-The number of machine guns, of animals, supply, transportation and clothing were all problematic.
+On October 23, during the October Revolution, the Ottoman Third Army was protecting the 190 km area from the Munzur Mountains to the Black Sea with 66 battalions consisting of 30,000 combatants, 177 machine guns, and 157 cannons.
+The number of machine guns, animals, supply, transportation and clothing were all problematic.
 Russia had strengthened Erzurum and Trabzon.
 Russia had 9; the Ottomans had 3 planes.
-The Russian forces were in a line from the west of Trabzon, along the Erzincan-Kemah passage, passing through south of Tunceli and Murat waters to Lake Van and to Baskale".
+The Russian forces were in a line from the west of Trabzon, along the Erzincan-Kemah passage, passing through south of Tunceli and Murat waters to Lake Van and to Baskale.
 On this line, the Russian army against the Third Army had 86,000 combatants and 146 cannons.
 The situation was a stalemate.